-We now discuss the factor $P(\Phi_t^{\pi}|\Lambda_t^{\pi}, \Phi_t^{\delta}, \Gamma_t^{\pi})$ that estimates the correspondences Φ_t^{π} for the imperative instruction given the imperative part of the utterance Λ_t^{π} and the set of declarative correspondence Φ_t^{δ} described previously.
-These set of imperative groundings include the goals and constraints that are provided to a robot planner to generate the motion plan to satisfy the human's intent.
+We now discuss the factor $P(\Phi_t^{\pi}|\Lambda_t^{\pi}, \Phi_t^{\delta}, \Gamma_t^{\pi})$ that estimates the correspondences Φ_t^{π} for the imperative instruction given the imperative part of the utterance Λ_t^{π} and the set of declarative correspondence Φ{ε}^{δ} described previously.
+These sets of imperative groundings include the goals and constraints that are provided to a robot planner to generate the motion plan to satisfy the human's intent.
 This factor is realized by extending the Distributed Correspondence Graph (DCG) formulation [Howard et al., 2014; Paul et al., 2016] which efficiently determines the goal objectives (the object(s) to act upon) and motion constraints (contact, proximity, visibility etc.) from natural-language instructions.
 For example, an utterance like "lift the farthest block on the right" results in contact constraints with one object, a block, which displays the spatial properties, "it's on the right", and relations, "it's the furthest one", implied by the sentence.
 Further, the model allows estimation of aggregate constraints implied in sentences like "pick up the can and the box".

-Formally, the imperative grounding factor can be expressed as:
+Formally, the imperative grounding likelihood can be expressed in the undirected form as:

 The joint distribution factors hierarchically over the set of linguistic constituents $\lambda_i \in \Lambda_t^{\pi}$ as determined by a syntactic parser.
-The set of linguistic constituents are arranged in the topographical order implied by their relations and inference follows the parse structure where $\Gamma{c{ij}}^{\pi}$ denotes the grounding for earlier or "child" constituents in the utterance.
-Importantly, the conditioning on true declarative correspondences Φ_i^{δ} from earlier constituents couple the estimation of imperative and declarative groundings for an input instruction.
+The set of linguistic constituents are arranged in a topographical order implied by the syntactic relations in the utterance.
+The structure informs the factorization of the joint distribution over individual factors where grounding for a linguistic constituent is conditioned on the estimated correspondences $\Phi{c_i}^{\pi}$ for "child" constituents that appear earlier in the topological ordering.
+Importantly, the conditioning on true declarative correspondences Φ_t^{δ} from earlier constituents couples the estimation of imperative and declarative groundings for an input instruction.
 This probabilistic linkage allows disambiguation of action objectives based on stated declarative knowledge in the instruction.
 For example, given the utterance "pick up the block that the human put down" the observed actions of the human disambiguate which object should be manipulated.

-Each factor in Equation 9 is expressed as a log-linear model with feature functions that exploit lexical cues, spatial characteristics and the context of child groundings.
-Inference is posed as a search over binary correspondences and is executed as a beam search.
-The ordered sequence of inferred groundings serve as an input to the planner that generates a platform-specific motion plan μ_t to satisfy the inferred objective Γ_t^{π} .
+Factors in Equation 9 are expressed as log-linear models with feature functions that exploit lexical cues, spatial characteristics and the context of child groundings.
+Inference is posed as a search over binary correspondences and is executed by beam search.
+The ordered sequence of inferred groundings serve as an input to a planner that generates a robot-specific motion plan μ_t to satisfy the inferred objective Φ_t^{π} .